 Ian counsels clients on a wide range of issues central to their business needs, including Telephone Consumer Protection Act (TCPA) compliance, the Illinois Biometric Information Privacy Act (BIPA), insurance policies and claims, risk mitigation, and restrictive covenants.

-Honoree, The Best Lawyers in America, Commercial Litigation, 2021
+Honoree, Best Lawyers in America, Commercial Litigation (2021 – present)

-Honoree, Forty Illinois Attorneys Under 40 to Watch, Law Bulletin Media, 2008
+Honoree, Forty Illinois Attorneys Under 40 to Watch, Law Bulletin Media

 Martindale-Hubbell, AV Preeminent, 5/5